Agentic Business Process Management: A Research Manifesto

-\paragraph{C2: Holistic Security and Privacy in Agentic Workflows.} APM systems introduce a unique attack surface that traditional BPM security models (mainly based on role-based access control) cannot fully address.
-The capability of \emph{Conversational Actionability} implies that agents may ingest malicious prompts (prompt injection) or interact with compromised external agents, potentially leading to data exfiltration or unauthorized actions.
-Simultaneously, \emph{Self-Modification} capabilities introduce the risk of "poisoning" the agent's learning process, causing it to evolve into unsafe behavioral patterns.
+\paragraph{C2: Holistic Security and Privacy in Agentic Workflows.} \rmv{APM systems introduce a unique attack surface that traditional BPM security models (mainly based on role-based access control) cannot fully address.} \rv{APM systems introduce a unique attack surface, requiring novel security models (mainly based on role-based access control).} The capability of \emph{Conversational Actionability} implies that agents may ingest malicious prompts (prompt injection) or interact with compromised external agents, potentially leading to data exfiltration or unauthorized actions. \rv{Simultaneously, \emph{Self-Modification} capabilities introduce the risk of ``poisoning'' agents' memories}~\cite{torra2026memorypoisoningsecuremultiagent} to ultimately cause them to adopt unsafe behavioral patterns.